-- Reset All Settings: Resets all the applied settings on a photo. - Reset Effects Settings: Resets settings applied in Effects. - Reset All Retouching Tools: Resets retouching applied in Edit. - Reset Local Adjustments: Resets any local adjustments. - Reset Crop: Resets any cropping made to a photo. - Save Settings as Preset: Saves the editing settings of the selected photo as a preset. - Update Preset with Current Settings: If an image with a preset has had some settings changed, this lets you update the preset with the new settings. - Rename Preset: Renames a preset. - Delete Preset: Deletes a preset. - Export Preset: Exports a preset as an ON1 preset file. - Import Preset: Imports ON1 preset files. - Get More Presets: Goes to ON1's Photo Presets web page.
+- Reset All Settings: Resets all of the settings applied to a photo, returning it to the state it was when opened. - Reset Effects Settings: Resets settings applied in Effects. - Reset All Retouching Tools: Resets retouching applied in Edit. - Reset Local Adjustments: Resets any local adjustments. - Reset Crop: Resets any cropping made to a photo. - Save Settings as Preset: Saves the editing settings of the selected photo as a preset. - Update Preset with Current Settings: If an image with a preset has had some settings changed, this lets you update the preset with the new settings. - Rename Preset: Renames a preset. - Delete Preset: Deletes a preset. - Export Preset: Exports a preset as an ON1 preset file. - Import Preset: Imports ON1 preset files. - Get More Presets: Goes to ON1's Photo Presets web page.